-For subsequent measurement of the right-of-use asset, the Company measures the right-of-use asset at cost less any accumulated depreciation and any accumulated impairment losses.
-That is, the Company measures the right-of-use applying a cost model.
+For subsequent measurement of the right-of-use asset, the Group measures the right-of-use asset at cost less any accumulated depreciation and any accumulated impairment losses.
+That is, the Group measures the right-of-use applying a cost model.

-If the lease transfers ownership of the underlying asset to the Company by the end of the lease term or if the cost of the right-of-use asset reflects that the Company will exercise a purchase option, the Company depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
-Otherwise, the Company depreciates the right-of-use asset from the commencement date to the earlier of the useful life of the right-of-use asset from the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the earlier of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+If the lease transfers ownership of the underlying asset to the Group by the end of the lease term or if the cost of the right-of-use asset reflects that the Group will exercise a purchase option, the Group depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
+Otherwise, the Group depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.

-The Company applies IAS 36 "Impairment of Assets" to determine whether the right-of-use asset is impaired and to account for any impairment loss identified.
+The Group applies IAS 36 "Impairment of Assets" to determine whether the right-of-use asset is impaired and to account for any impairment loss identified.

-Except for those leases that the Company accounted for as short-term leases or leases of lowvalue assets, the Company presents right-of-use assets and lease liabilities in the balance sheet and separately presents lease-related interest expense and depreciation charge in the statements of comprehensive income.
+Except for those leases that the Group accounted for as short-term leases or leases of low-value assets, the Group presents right-of-use assets and lease liabilities in the balance sheet and separately presents lease-related interest expense and depreciation charge in the statements of comprehensive income.

-For short-term leases or leases of low-value assets, the Company elects to recognize the lease payments associated with those leases as an expense on either a straight-line basis over the lease term or another systematic basis.
+For short-term leases or leases of low-value assets, the Group elects to recognize the lease payments associated with those leases as an expense on either a straight-line basis over the lease term or another systematic basis.

-Company as a lessor
+Group as a lessor

-At inception of a contract, the Company classifies each of its leases as either an operating lease or a finance lease.
+At inception of a contract, the Group classifies each of its leases as either an operating lease or a finance lease.
 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership of an underlying asset.
 A lease is classified as an operating lease if it does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset.
-At the commencement date, the Company recognizes assets held under a finance lease in its balance sheet and present them as a receivable at an amount equal to the net investment in the lease.
+At the commencement date, the Group recognizes assets held under a finance lease in its balance sheet and present them as a receivable at an amount equal to the net investment in the lease.

-For a contract that contains lease components and non-lease components, the Company allocates the consideration in the contract applying IFRS 15.
+For a contract that contains lease components and non-lease components, the Group allocates the consideration in the contract applying IFRS 15.

-The Company recognizes lease payments from operating leases as rental income on either a straight-line basis or another systematic basis.
+The Group recognizes lease payments from operating leases as rental income on either a straight-line basis or another systematic basis.
 Variable lease payments for operating leases that do not depend on an index or a rate are recognized as rental income when incurred.